Alexandre Daigle: NHL career

-Leading up to the 1993 NHL Entry Draft, Daigle was considered a "can't miss" prospect and NHL superstar-in-waiting.
-The Senators were even accused of deliberately losing games late in the 1992–93 season, their first in the NHL, in order to guarantee the first overall selection and the right to draft him.
-This prompted an investigation by the NHL, who soon implemented a draft lottery to prevent such things from happening again.
+Leading up to the 1993 NHL entry draft, Daigle was considered a "can't miss" prospect and NHL superstar-in-waiting.
+The Senators were even accused of deliberately losing games late in the 1992–93 season, their first in the NHL, to guarantee the first overall selection and the right to draft him.
+This prompted an investigation by the NHL, which soon implemented a draft lottery to prevent such things from happening again.
 The Senators subsequently finished last place overall in the 1992–93 league standings, thus securing the rights to the first overall pick.

 As the draft approached, the Quebec Nordiques, who were hosting the event, were reportedly so eager to draft the next Quebecois superstar that they were rumored to have offered star players such as Owen Nolan, Peter Forsberg, Ron Hextall, and draft picks, but Ottawa management disregarded all offers.
 The Senators selected Daigle first overall, ahead of future Hall-of-Famers Chris Pronger and Paul Kariya.
 He subsequently received the largest starting salary in league history (five years, $12.25 million), leading to the introduction of a rookie salary cap a few years later.
 Regarding his draft position, Daigle uttered the now infamous comment, "I'm glad I got drafted first, because no one remembers number two".
 Chris Pronger, selected with the second pick by the Hartford Whalers, was elected to the Hockey Hall of Fame in 2015.

 Daigle initially seemed destined to live up to the pre-draft hype, scoring 20 goals and 51 points in a rookie season in which he had little offensive support, and his 37 points in the lockout-shortened 1994-95 season had him on pace for 28 goals & 66 points in an 84 game schedule.
 However, he was never able to reproduce his junior dominance, and the superstardom the Senators and the league had hoped for never materialized.
 He scored 20 or more goals twice – in his rookie year and in 1996–97, never registering more than 26 goals in a season.
 He was frequently criticized for lack of effort and motivation, with his lucrative long-term contract perhaps partially to blame.
 He seemed interested in the limelight, appearing in a full-page ad dressed in a nurse's uniform.